top of page

 Central European

 The four biggest countries (France, Germany, Austria and Switzerland) in this region have around 30% tree coverage.
-That is less than half what they used to be, but it's still triple that of England and thus enough to support a decent red squirrel population.
+That is less than half what they used to be, but it's still triple that of the UK and is enough to support a decent red squirrel population.

 Looking up red squirrel info in German brought up a few articles dispelling the notion that black coloured squirrels are an invasive species.
 I guess they didn't know that Fuscoater literally means "darker" in Latin, or that the darker fur is due to habitat variation, UV protection and heat generation at higher altitudes.
-Some seem to have heard the term "Dominant Gene" and got obsessed with the idea that the red colour will bread away.
+Some seem to have heard the term "Dominant Gene" and got obsessed with the idea that the red colour will breed away (which is not how that works).
 There is also fear about the American grey squirrel coming to Germany.
 Although this has never happened, there is some legitimacy to this one.
-There are grey squirrels in the north of Italy (since 1950), but they would have to come over the Swiss mountains first, and that might as well be a frickin laser fence to Eastern grey squirrels.
-If it happens in Germany, it will be because some idiot brought them in (like it did in the UK and Italy).
+There are grey squirrels in the north of Italy (since 1950), although those do not carry the parapox virus, like the ones in the UK.
+Plus, they would have to come over the Swiss mountains first, and that might as well be a laser fence to Eastern grey squirrels.
+If it happens in Germany, it will most likely be because some idiot brought them in (as happened in the UK and Italy).

 Sciurus Vulgaris "Vulgaris"